OldManUmby/Sundered-Shadows/Manuscript/01-Characters/CH.01 - Character Creation.md

 All characters have a set of natural abilities.
 The first three abilities define the physical aspects, while the final three represent the mental aspects.

-***Strength.*** Brawn, might and physical power.
+***Strength.*** Brawn, might, and physical power.
 ***Dexterity.*** Coordination, reflexes, and speed.
 ***Constitution.*** Resilience, vitality, and stamina.
-***Intelligence.*** Learning, judgement and reasoning.
+***Intelligence.*** Learning, judgment, and reasoning.
 ***Wisdom.*** Instinct, perception, and willpower.
 ***Charisma.*** Charm, influence, and presence.

 ### Ability Modifiers

-The normal range for characters falls between 3 and 18.
+The normal range for characters is between 3 and 18.
 There are times when a score could drop below 3 or rise above 18.
-Should a score drop to 0 (zero), the character becomes incapacitated until such a time the score rises to 1 or more; for more information, see [[Incapacitation]].
+Should a score drop to 0 (zero), the character becomes incapacitated until the score rises to 1 or more; for more information, see [[Incapacitation]].
 A score of 20 is the highest possible score for a mortal character.
 Should a score rise above 20 permanently, the character becomes renowned; for more information, see [[Renowned]].

 :: Table - Ability Modifiers